polca-project/polca-toolbox/Machine learning component/machine_learning/classifier/00README.txt

   - This feature cuantifies if there is some conditional in the form of ternary Ex. x = y == 5 ?
 3 : 0;

+- 18: any useless Stmt?
+  - Currently stmt like '0;' is considered as useless statement (inserted by the tool)

+- 19: size of for postambles:
+  - In number of statements

+- 20: size of for preambles
+  - In number of statements

+- 21: num of declaration of Struct Vars

+- 22: Number of empty if stmts

 *********************************************************
 * Code transformations requiring new features to be added